-Our data-driven approach uses many atmospheric variables of possible relevance for thunderstorms associated with the wind field, mass (temperature) field, moisture field, surface exchange processes and cloud (micro-) physics from a meteorological reanalysis (ERA5) and lightning observations (both described in Sect.
+The goal of this paper is to take a step back from the obvious seasonality of lightning frequency (Vogel et al., 2016; Matsui et al., 2020) and rather take a purely data-driven approach to elucidate whether the occurrence of lightning can be tied to different dominant meteorological variables and whether the prominence of categories found varies seasonally.
+We use many atmospheric variables of possible relevance for thunderstorms associated with the wind field, mass (temperature) field, moisture field, surface exchange processes and cloud (micro)physics from a meteorological reanalysis (ERA5) and lightning observations (both described in Sect.
 2).
 The statistical methods establishing links between meteorological data and lightning are described in Sect.
 3. Sect.
 4 presents the results and Sect.
 6 discusses and summarizes the findings.